-a.
-Review of Internal Audit Function - The Audit Committee shall review and evaluate the activities and recommendations of the Company's internal audit function and the responses of the Company to such recommendations, including the independence and authority of the function.
-The Audit Committee is responsible to review the scope of the internal audit function, as well as, its staffing and compensation.

-b.
-Oversight of Company's Internal Control Processes - The Audit Committee shall coordinate the Board of Director's oversight of the Company's significant internal control processes, including the process of preparing the interim and annual financial results; disclosure controls and procedures; internal audit function; and code of business conduct and ethics.
-The Audit Committee shall receive and review the reports of the CEO and CFO required by Rule 13a-14 of the Securities Exchange Act of 1934.

-c.
-Succession Planning Process - The Audit Committee shall review and evaluate the performance and the succession planning process for the Company's finance and accounting personnel.

-d.
-Procedure for Complaints - The Audit Committee shall establish procedures to provide for (i) receiving, tracking, retaining and treating complaints received by the Company regarding employee reports of conflicts in interest; unethical or illegal activities; or accounting, accounting controls, auditing matters and e.
-Discussion with Company Counsel - The Audit Committee shall review periodically legal, environmental, code of ethics, and related matters with the Company's counsel.

-(ii) the confidential, anonymous submission by employees of the Company of concerns regarding such matters.
-The Audit Committee shall establish procedures for the reporting of such matters, when significant, to the Board of Directors.

-f.
-Hiring Policies - The Audit Committee shall establish policies regarding the hiring of employees or former employees of the Company's independent auditors.

-g.
-Risk Management - The Audit Committee shall discuss the Company's policies with respect to risk assessment and risk management, including guidelines and policies to govern the process by which the Company's exposure to risk is handled.
-The Audit Committee should also discuss the Company's major financial risk exposures and steps taken by management to monitor and control such exposures.

-h.
-Related Party Transactions - The Audit Committee shall review and approve the Company's policies and procedures for reviewing and approving related party transactions (i.e., transactions within the scope of Item 7.B. of Form 20-F), and, to the extent no other policy or procedure applies to a particular proposed related party transaction, the Audit Committee shall have the authority to review and approve such transaction.
+- a.
+Review of Internal Audit Function The Audit Committee shall review and evaluate the activities and recommendations of the Company's internal audit function and the responses of the Company to such recommendations, including the independence and authority of the function.
+The Audit Committee is responsible for reviewing the scope of the internal audit function, as well as, its staffing and compensation. - b.
+Oversight of Company's Internal Control Processes The Audit Committee shall coordinate the Board of Director's oversight of the Company's significant internal control processes, including the process of preparing the interim and annual financial results; disclosure controls and procedures; internal audit function; and code of business conduct and ethics.
+The Audit Committee shall receive and review the reports of the CEO and CFO required by Rule 13a-14 of the Securities Exchange Act of 1934. - c.
+Succession Planning Process The Audit Committee shall review and evaluate the performance and the succession planning process for the Company's finance and accounting personnel. - d.
+Procedure for Complaints The Audit Committee shall establish procedures to provide for (i) receiving, tracking, retaining and treating complaints received by the Company regarding employee reports of conflicts in interest; unethical or illegal activities; or accounting, accounting controls, auditing matters and (ii) the confidential, anonymous submission by employees of the Company of concerns regarding such matters.
+The Audit Committee shall establish procedures for the reporting of such matters, when significant, to the Board of Directors. - e.
+Discussion with Company Counsel The Audit Committee shall periodically review legal, environmental, code of ethics, and related matters with the Company's counsel. - f.
+Hiring Policies The Audit Committee shall establish policies regarding the hiring of employees or former employees of the Company's independent auditors. - g.
+Enterprise Risk Management The Audit Committee shall review and discuss the Company's policies and processes with respect to risk assessment and risk management, including guidelines and policies to govern the process by which the Company's exposure to risk is handled.
+The Audit Committee should also discuss the Company's major financial operational and compliance risk exposures and ensure the Company prudently conducts the risk management process with respect to such exposures.
+The Audit Committee shall report to the Board of Directors concerning the results of the risk assessment and risk management process. - h.
+Related Party Transactions The Audit Committee shall review and approve the Company's policies and procedures for reviewing and approving related party transactions (i.e., transactions within the scope of Item 7.B. of Form 20-F), and, to the extent no other policy or procedure applies to a particular proposed related party transaction, the Audit Committee shall have the authority to review and approve such transaction.